Child Passenger Safety

 Child Passenger Safety Recommendations

 All occupants of all ages should be properly restrained in a moving vehicle.
-But because of children’s’ smaller sizes, a regular seat belt won’t properly protect them until they are older.
-There are 4 steps to child passenger safety:
+But because of children's smaller sizes, a regular seat belt won't properly protect them until they are older.
+There are four steps to child passenger safety:

-- Rear-facing car seat: All infants and children up to age 2 should be placed in a rear-facing car seat with a 5-point harness.
-Rear-facing car seats should never be put in the front seat in front of an air bag.
-Colorado law requires infants up to 1 year and 20 pounds to be rear-facing; however the American Academy of Pediatrics, Safe Kids Worldwide, and many other safety experts recommend staying rear-facing until age 2 or until your child reaches the maximum weight for the seat.
+- Rear-facing car seat: All infants and children should be placed in a rear-facing car seat with a 5-point harness until they reach the maximum height or weight allowed by their seat.
+Rear-facing car seats should never be put in the front seat in front of an airbag.
+Colorado law requires infants up to 1 year and 20 pounds to be rear-facing; however the American Academy of Pediatrics, Safe Kids Worldwide, and many other safety experts recommend staying rear-facing until your child reaches the maximum height or weight for the seat.
+Most convertible car seats will accommodate children rear-facing up to 40 pounds or more.
 Rear-facing is the safest restraint for a child.

 - Booster seat: Once a child outgrows the forward-facing car seat, he or she is likely ready to use the lap and shoulder belt with a booster seat, still in the back seat.
 Booster seats should never be used with lap-only seat belts.
 Colorado law requires children to ride in a car seat or booster seat until their 8th birthday, but many children will not properly fit in a seat belt alone at this age.
 Keep children in a booster seat until they are at least 4'9".
 The back seat is always the safest location for children to ride.

-- Seat belt: Once a child reaches 4’9”, he or she is likely ready to use a seat belt alone.
+- Seat belt: When a child's knees bend comfortably over the edge of the vehicle seat without slouching, and the child is at least 4'9", he or she is likely ready to use a seat belt alone.
 Be sure to wear the seat belt properly: lap belt across the hips and shoulder strap comfortably crossing the shoulder between the neck and arm; never place the shoulder belt behind the arm or back.
 By Colorado law, all occupants in a vehicle must wear a seat belt, and it is a primary offense for anyone under the age of 16 not to use a seat belt or child restraint.

 Car Seat Installation